Remember field trips? Remember how much fun they were?

 Protect Your Investment

-In addition to cooling the playground, shade structures will actually increase the life of the playground equipment.
-Shades and canopies protect equipment against fading and cracking that happens from sun exposure over time.
+In addition to cooling the playground, shade structures can increase the life of the playground equipment.
+Shades and canopies help protect equipment against fading and cracking that happens from sun exposure over time.
 When plastic is overheated, warping and cracking will occur, which creates a hazard for children at play.

 Are you guilty of forgetting what goes overhead?